dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 understand the essence of a phenomenon.

 Is there an infinite web of metatypes descending from root archetypes that outlines the structure of some all-encompassing ontology?
-Such a can be conceived with algebraic graph theory and category theory, but its parts must seemlessly reinforce a complete tautology while preserving symmetries amongst its archetypical metaphysical
+Such can be conceived with algebraic graph theory and category theory, but its parts must seemlessly reinforce a complete tautology while preserving symmetries amongst its archetypical metaphysical